cyberhiker/compliance-docs/SA-Policy.md

 * [Company Name] maintains vendor documentation, as required and protected, that describes the high-level design of the information system in terms of subsystems and implementation details of the security controls employed within the system with sufficient detail to permit analysis and testing.

 ### 4.5 Software Usage Restrictions
-* [Company Name] uses software and associated documentation in accordance with contract agreement and copyright laws;
+* [Company Name] uses software and associated documentation in accordance with contract agreement and copyright laws.
-* [Company Name] employs a tracking system for software and associated documentation protected by quantity licenses to control copying and distribution; and
+* [Company Name] employs a tracking system for software and associated documentation protected by quantity licenses to control copying and distribution.
 * [Company Name] documents the utilization of peer-to-peer file sharing technology ensuring that it will not be used for unauthorized distribution, display, performance, or reproduction of copyrighted material.

 ### 4.6 User-installed Software